NTK-studio/split-keyboard-gallery/README.md

 ### Number of keys
 The minimum and maximum number of keys supported by the keyboard.
 For example, many traditional layouts support an additional key for ISO layout (next to Z), and the [ErgoDash](https://github.com/omkbd/ErgoDash) can be configured with 66-70 keys.

-At present, only the maximum number is used for the filter.

-*TODO: Number of rows*

 ### Features
 This is a list of features, which the user can either require, forbid, or not care about.